standardhealth/cimpl-doc/docs/cimpl6Tutorial_helloWorld.md

 The generated profile page will be located at `~/cimpl/shr-cli/out/fhir/guide/output/StructureDefinition-hello-HelloWorld.html`.
 Open this page in your favorite web browser.

+You should see a FHIR profile for `HelloWorld` in a (mostly empty) [FHIR Implementation Guide](https://www.hl7.org/fhir/implementationguide.html).

+**You did it!**

-You should see a FHIR profile that looks like a traditional [FHIR Implementation Guide](https://www.hl7.org/fhir/implementationguide.html).
-For a more comprehensive understanding of the CIMPL grammar and how to use it for your project, continue to the [Tutorial]().
+For a more comprehensive understanding of the CIMPL grammar and how to use it for your project, continue to the [detailed tutorial](cimpl6Tutorial_detail.md).